th-in-gs/THObserversAndBinders/ReadMe.md

 - It feels nice and looks clean in use.
 No messy prefixed methods etc.
 --- Okay, I'll admit there is a little bit of monkeying with analysis of selectors and casting of blocks in `THObserver`'s implementation, but it's nicely encapsulated, and the code is reasonably straightforward.

 On top of that, it seemed like it would be pretty easy to write a straightforward binding mechanism with a similar API, so I did.
-The THBinder object represents a binding, and is easy to construct and manage (see the [binding] examples).
+The THBinder object represents a binding, and is easy to construct and manage (see the [binding](#binding) examples).
 You can optionally supply an NSValueTransformer or a block to run the value through.
 Lifetime is managed simiarly to THObserver - it'll stop binding when it's released, and theres also a '-stopBinding' method.

 ## How to use it

-I've packaged this as a static library, you should be able to use it as detailed [here](http://www.blog.montgomerie.net/easy-xcode-static-library-subprojects-and-submodules)
+I've packaged this as a static library, you should be able to use it as detailed [in this block post](http://www.blog.montgomerie.net/easy-xcode-static-library-subprojects-and-submodules).

 ## Examples